Rareș Coman

-Rareș Coman (born 28 January 2008) is a Romanian professional footballer who plays as a midfielder or Sassuolo.
+Gabriel Valentino Rareș Coman (born 28 January 2008) is a Romanian professional footballer who plays as a midfielder for the under-20 team (Campionato Primavera 1) of club Sassuolo.

 Club career

 Coman started his career with Romanian side Dunărea Călărași.
-Romanian newss website wrote that he was "a key player for Dunărea in Liga 3" while playing for the club.
+A Romanian news website wrote that he was "a key player for Dunărea in Liga III" while playing for the club.

-Following his stint there, he joined the youth academy of Italian side Sassuolo in 2024 after receiving interest from English Premier League side West Ham and English side Watford.
+Following his stint there, he joined the youth academy of Italian side Sassuolo in 2024, after receiving interest from English sides West Ham and Watford.

 International career

 Coman is a Romania youth international.
 During November 2024 and March 2025, he played for the Romania national under-17 football team for 2025 UEFA European Under-19 Championship qualification.